masters3d/keyboard_layout_config_mapper/README.md

 # keyboard_layout_config_mapper
 A way to synchronize mapping across different keyboard layout configs

 ## Layout

-We are going to base this layout on the ergodox but it also needs to overlap with glove80 and the kinesis360 as i have these on preorder :).
-For this we are going to add six rows when usually we would only need five rows since the glove80 has a function row.
+We are going to base this layout on the ergodox but it also needs to overlap with glove80 and the kinesis360 as i have these on preorder (as of 2022) :).
+For this we are going to add a sixth row when usually we would only need five rows since the glove80 has a function row.
+In addition I also have a kinesis advantage 2 which includes all the function keys.
 Columns will be 8x2=16 since we need both sides.
-Total amount of row are still 5.
-5x16= 80keys
+Total amount of rows are 6.
+6x16= 96keys

 ## Keycodes